 If you are facing DUI charges then it is important to contact an attorney immediately in order learn about all of your legal options before proceeding with your case.

 It is often possible to challenge a drunk driving arrest with the help of an experienced DWI defense attorney.

-At Levow DWI Law, our team of DUI defense attorneys defend the rights of drivers throughout the State of New Jersey.
+At Levow DWI Law, P.C., our team of DUI defense attorneys defend the rights of drivers throughout the State of New Jersey.
 We have helped many drivers (including celebrities) to obtain favorable outcomes after a DUI arrest.